 I help businesses who understand this potential damage and work with them to help them maintain their competitive edge within their industry.

-Many businesses rely on online translation sites as a solution, especially as they have improved so much over the last few years, but what they do not realise is that these sites, while suitable for general translation, are not yet good enough for business communications.
+Many businesses rely on online translation sites (AI Chatbots are powered by the same translation technologies) as a solution, especially as they have improved so much over recent years.
+What they do not realise is that these sites, while suitable for general translation, are not yet strong enough for business communications.
 Especially as a few misplaced words in English can make a big difference and can break a marketing campaign, sales pitch, or important negotiation.

-The world’s most successful online translation site claims its accuracy translating into English is around 96% for the most frequently used languages (French, Spanish, Portuguese), Chinese 85%, Turkish and Arabic 80%, whereas it can be as low as 60% (40% inaccuracy) for the less used languages of Central Europe and the Balkans.
+The world’s most successful online translation site claims its accuracy translating into English is around 96% for the most frequently used languages (French, Spanish, Portuguese), Chinese and East Asian languages 85%, Turkish and Arabic 80%, whereas it can be as low as 70% (30% inaccuracy) for the less used languages of Central, Eastern, and Southern Europe.

-The question, therefore, is how can any business that struggles with English use translations that they have no idea if they are accurate or safe, or if they convey the message they want to convey?
+The question, therefore, is how can any professional business that struggles with English use these sites for their important communications if they do not know if the translations supplied convey the message they want to convey?

-In English, it only takes a few words out of place to cause confusion, which can be the difference between winning and losing.
+In English, it only takes a few words in the wrong place to alter the meaning, which can be the difference between winning and losing.

-Yet, thousands do every day (mostly unknowingly) harming their interests, their reputations, and ultimately their growth.
+Yet, thousands do every day (mostly unknowingly) harming their interests, their reputations, and ultimately their success.

 This is where Kenney Consultancy steps in.
 I work mainly with clients in Central Europe, the Balkans, Turkey, the Middle East, and China (of course I am happy to work with anyone).